 A consultation with an attorney specializing in landlord/tenant law can clear up much of this uncertainty and allow you to move forward confidently.
 These professionals can also be a gold mine when developing your lease agreement or if you ever need to file an eviction.

 Hardly any real estate investors rely solely on their own cash for all of their real estate investments.
 Leveraging other people’s money is the fastest way to increase your Cash-On-Cash Return and grow your portfolio.

 The type of lender you decide to work with will depend on your financial situation and the deal you are working on, but here is a list of some of your options:

 It is totally possible to manage a single-family rental yourself.
 People do it all the time.

 However, if the steps discussed in this guide have overwhelmed you, you still have options to be a successful landlord.

 A property manager (like Evernest) will handle the bulk of the responsibilities outlined in this article for you.
 As property managers, we generally charge a percentage of the monthly rent price for our services, but a good one is well worth it.

-Our job is to manage the entire process of advertising and screening tenants, coordinate all service calls, and maintain all necessary communication with the tenants.
+Our job is to manage the entire process of advertising and screening residents, coordinate all service calls, and maintain all necessary communication with the residents.
 If you are looking to grow your rental portfolio, having a stellar property manager on your team is a must.